Angelman syndrome is a genetic disorder characterized by physical and mental disabilities. It is caused by genetic abnormalities in the gene UBE3A.

-In a smaller percentage of cases, the maternal UBE3A gene may be present but inactive.
-The rarest cause is a genetic phenomenon known as paternal uniparental disomy, in which the patient inherits two copies of chromosome 15 from the father, so no maternal UBE3A gene exists in their cells.
+In a smaller percentage of cases, the maternal UBE3A gene may be present, but inactive through abnormalities in a process called genetic imprinting.
+The rarest cause is a genetic phenomenon known as paternal uniparental disomy, in which the patient inherits two copies of chromosome 15 from the biological father, so no maternal UBE3A gene exists in their cells.

 Assessing chromosome 15 activity